 In fact, efficient communication plays a key role in conflict management – it can help to defuse a potentially explosive dispute, while bad communication can set it off.

-The 2016 Business Communications Survey from Nextiva revealed that 63% of business professionals experience communications-related issues with their customers, colleagues or team that stops them from achieving business goals on at least a weekly basis.
+The 2016 Business Communications Survey from Nextiva revealed that 63% of business professionals experience communications-related issues with their customers, colleagues, or team that stop them from achieving business goals on at least a weekly basis.

 A full quarter of respondents said communication issues have led to lost customers, and 13% of respondents said they lost co-workers over those issues.

 As these stats show, communication problems within organizations can be expensive when they lead to lost employees and customers.